How do I stop my small dog from guarding me?

 Small dog’s possessiveness of people

 I often hear about small dogs guarding their owners.

 The scenario goes something like this:

-The dog barks and growls whenever people come to the door.
+First, the dog barks and growls whenever people come to the door.

-The dog’s owner picks him up to stop him from barking or growling.
+Next, the dog’s owner picks him up to stop him from barking or growling.

 From his owner’s arms, the dog continues to growl at anyone who tries to get too close.
 He might not even “allow” anyone else to sit on the couch next to his owner.

 Tips to stop a small dog’s possessiveness of his owner

 Of course, if your larger dog is showing possessiveness, similar rules apply.

 Understand the problem